NovatecConsulting/developer-security-training/Challenges/Challenge 5: Cross-Site scripting (XSS)/README.md

 ## Challenge 5.3: Persisted XSS through the UI
 Try to perform a **persisted XSS attack** by affecting the list of the **customer feedback**.
-Every call containing customer feedbacks should alert a dialog with the content `xss`.
+Every call containing customer feedback should alert a dialog with the content `xss`.
 To perform XSS, use iframe: <code><iframe src="javascript:alert(&grave;xss&grave;)"/></code>

 ### Tips: